open-edge-insights/eii-core/README.md

 >
 > If the images tagged with `EII_VERSION` label as in the [build/.env](build/.env) do not exist locally in the system but are available in the Docker Hub the images will be pulled during the `docker-compose up`command.

+### EII Provisioning

+The EII provisioning is taken care by the `ia_configmgr_agent` service which gets lauched as part of the EII stack.
+For more details on the ConfigMgr Agent component, please refer: [https://gitlab.devtools.intel.com/Indu/edge-insights-industrial/eii-configmgr-agent/-/blob/feature/pumpkincreek/README.md](https://gitlab.devtools.intel.com/Indu/edge-insights-industrial/eii-configmgr-agent/-/blob/feature/pumpkincreek/README.md)

+#### Start EII in Dev mode

+> **Note**
+> By default EII is provisioned in the secure mode.
+> It is recommended to not use EII in the Dev mode in a production environment because all the security feaures are disabled in the Dev mode.

+Starting EII in the Dev mode eases the development phase for System Integrators (SI).
+In the Dev mode, all components communicate over non-encrypted channels.
+To enable the Dev mode, set the environment variable `DEV_MODE` to `true` in the `[WORK_DIR]/IEdgeInsights/build/.env` file.
+The default value of this variable is `false`.

+To provision EII in the developer mode, complete the following steps:

+- Step 1.
+Update DEV_MODE=true in build/.env.
+- Step 2.
+Re-run the build/builder.py to regenerate the consolidated files

+#### Start EII in Profiling mode

+The Profiling mode is used for collecting the performance statistics in EII.
+In this mode, each EII component makes a record of the time needed for processing any single frame.
+These statistics are collected in the visualizer where System Integrtors (SI) can see the end-to-end processing time and the end-to-end average time for individual frames.

+To enable the Profiling mode, in the `[WORK_DIR]/IEdgeInsights/build/.env` file, set the environment variable `PROFILING` to `true`.

 Use the following command to run all the EII services in the `docker-compose.yml` file

 ```sh